 They found that, “while Americans usually talk about unhappy marriages…unhappy spouses were far more common.
 Only about a quarter of unhappy spouses were married to a spouse who also reported being unhappily married.”[i]
 The implication being that ¾ of unhappy spouses are married to spouses who are satisfied with their marriages.

 If you are the unhappy spouse, could you do us a favour and send us a note on our Get In Touch page?
-We’d love to hear what it’s been like for you – and I promise, if you write us, we’ll write you back!
+We’d love to hear what it’s been like for you – and I promise, if you write to us, we’ll write you back!

 The statistics also showed that unhappy spouses are more likely to experience symptoms of depression, have lower levels of global happiness, a lower sense of personal mastery, and lower self-esteem than happy spouses.
 It’s not an easy situation to be in.

 I think the most challenging part of being unhappy is the powerlessness associated with it.
 Like when you’re at someone’s house and their picture isn’t hanging straight but you can’t touch it – only 1000x worse!
-You can see what needs done.
+You can see what needs to be done.
 You can feel it in your gut.
 But you can’t change it!

 But be encouraged – there is hope for you and your marriage!